blocknative/web3-onboard/docs/src/routes/docs/[...4]packages/core.md

-  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile containerElement?: string // defines the DOM container element for svelte to attach }
+  position?: AccountCenterPosition // default: 'topRight' expanded?: boolean // default: true minimal?: boolean // enabled by default for mobile

+  /**
+   * @deprecated Use top level containerElements property
+   * with the accountCenter prop set to the desired container El.
+See documentation below */ containerElement?: string // defines the DOM container element for svelte to attach }